Zenbu Sukutte Yaru

 (全部救ってやる, Zenbu Sukutte Yaru) is a Japanese manga series written and illustrated by Netarō Tsuneki.
 It began serialization on Shogakukan's MangaONE and Ura Sunday websites in April 2024.

+Synopsis

+Due to the stiff competition she faced in Tokyo, stylist Suzu Hoshino returns to her hometown.
+One day, she meets a man named Kuga, who is a devoted animal rights activist, taking care of a large number of cats that were bred in poor conditions.
+She becomes inspired by Kuga's act of kindness and desires to change herself.

 Publication

 Written and illustrated by Netarō Tsuneki, Zenbu Sukutte Yaru began serialization on Shogakukan's MangaONE and Ura Sunday websites on April 29, 2024.
-Its chapters have been compiled into five tankōbon volumes as of August 2025.
+Its chapters have been compiled into eight tankōbon volumes as of July 2026.